Paul Ornstein: Career

-Family
+Personal life and death

 Paul and Anna, both Holocaust survivors, were married for 71 years.
 The two entered medical school, psychoanalysis, and self-psychology together, leading very intertwined lives as professionals.
 Not only did the couple often conduct research and lead workshops together, they both served as faculty members at University of Cincinnati Medical School and later lecturers at Harvard Medical School.
 They also co-founded and formally served as co-directors of the International Association for Psychoanalytic Self-Psychology.

-The couple raised three children and have seven grandchildren.
-His children, Sharone, Miriam, and Rafael, all became psychiatrists, and two of them became psychoanalysts.
+The couple had three children.

+Ornstein died on January 19, 2017, at age 92.

+Ornstein's widow died on July 2, 2025, at age 98.